forta-network/docs/docs/index.md

     - Low - minor oversights, negligible impact on users/funds
     - Info - miscellaneous behaviours worth describing
 - `metadata` - optional; key-value map (both keys and values as strings) for providing extra information
-- `everestId` - optional; [Everest](http://everest.link/) link for information about the specific project/protocol
+- `everestId` (python: `everest_id`) - optional; [Everest](http://everest.link/) link for information about the specific project/protocol

 ### getJsonRpcUrl

-A convenience function called `getJsonRpcUrl` can be used to load a JSON-RPC URL for your agent.
+A convenience function called `getJsonRpcUrl` (python: `get_json_rpc_url`) can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
 When running in development, this function will return the `jsonRpcUrl` property specified in your config file.

 ### getFortaConfig

-A convenience function called `getFortaConfig` can be used to load your config file as an object to access any other properties
+A convenience function called `getFortaConfig` (python: `get_forta_config`) can be used to load your config file as an object to access any other properties.

+### createBlockEvent

+A utility function for writing tests.
+You can use `createBlockEvent` (python: `create_block_event`) to easily generate a `BlockEvent` object for your unit tests.

+### createTransactionEvent

+A utility function for writing tests.
+You can use `createTransactionEvent` (python: `create_transaction_event`) to easily generate a `TransactionEvent` object for your unit tests.

+## Python SDK

+The Forta Agent Python SDK enables developers to write agents using Python.
+You can get started using the `forta-agent init --python` command.
+Instead of exporting functions from your agent as in Javascript, you would simply declare functions called `handle_transaction` or `handle_block` in your agent.py file.
+Generally speaking, variable names are the same except that they are in snake-case (e.g. `block_number`) instead of camel-case (e.g. `blockNumber`).
+Although the agent can be written in Python, you would still use the Javascript CLI tool to run the agent.
+Check out the Python agents in our examples repo to learn more.

 ## Ideas for Agents